 Before putting power to the Fiber Filter, the rotor should be turned by hand to make sure that it turns freely.
 This can be done by reaching through the sludge discharge chute to grip and turn the rotor.
+Also, this can be done by taking the fan cover off the motor and turning the cooling fan by hand.
 Be sure the motor starter is locked out when performing this procedure.